Voting company sues Fox, Giuliani over election fraud claims

 The complaint also alleges that Fox hosts Dobbs, Maria Bartiromo and Jeanine Pirro also directly benefitted from their involvement in the conspiracy.
 The lawsuit alleges that Fox went along with the “well-orchestrated dance” due to pressure from newcomer outlets such as Newsmax and One America News, which were stealing away conservative, pro-Trump viewers.

+Fox News Media, in a statement on behalf of the network and its hosts, rejected the accusations.
+It said it is proud of its election coverage and would defend itself against the “meritless” lawsuit in court.

+Fox “is committed to providing the full context of every story with in-depth reporting and clear opinion,” the company said in a written statement.

-Fox, Giuliani and Powell did not immediately respond to requests for comment.
+Giuliani and Powell did not immediately respond to requests for comment.

 For Smartmatic, the effects of the negative publicity were swift and devastating, the complaint alleges.
 Death threats, including against an executive’s 14-year-old son, poured in as Internet searches for the company surged, Smartmatic claims.